Artist

 How much does Kendrick Lamar make in a year?

-Kendrick Lamar is modeled at $5.5M-$18M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Kendrick Lamar is estimated at $5.5M-$18M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Kendrick Lamar still make money?